Central Massachusetts has lots of rural and historic things to see and do

 in New England.
 Explore Old Sturbridge Village’s 18th-century setting then stay and enjoy authentic New England cuisine, cozy rooms and fireplaces, and delicious sweets from Ye Old Bake Shoppe.
 The Ecotarium is one of the top science museums for kids in the country.
 Enjoy walking tours, special events and exhibits at the Tower Hill Botanic Gardens.
 Find a cozy hotel room

 or exert yourself on a bed, breakfast and biking vacation you won’t forget.

 Discover a great museum in central Massachusetts

 This central Massachusetts museum is considered one of the finest mid-sized museums in the country.
-Follow history’s path through 50 centuries of the world’s antiquities, paintings, prints, photographs, sculptures, decorative arts, arms, armor, and more.
+Follow history’s path through 50 centuries of the world’s antiquities, paintings, prints, photographs, sculptures, decorative arts, arms and armor.
 There’s an exciting arms and armor demonstration, Art Carts, and interactive programs for children and families.
 WAM features a 37,500-piece collection including works by Cassatt, Gauguin, Goya, Monet, Sargent and Homer.
 You’ll find floor mosaics from the ancient city of Antioch, a medieval Chapter House and cutting-edge contemporary art.
-Exhibits change regularly showcasing masterworks, gems, and important works on loan.
-Enjoy lunch in the Museum Café and unique gifts and mementos in the museum shop.
+Exhibits change regularly showcasing masterworks, gems and important works on loan.
+Enjoy lunch in the Museum Café and unique gifts in the museum shop.
 For exhibition and program schedules, check the museum website.

 College of the Holy Cross - 1 College Street